-Among auto brands, Volkswagen and RAM face major exposure to proposed Mexican import tariff
+Among cars made in Mexico, Volkswagen and RAM face major exposure to proposed Mexican import tariff

 The majority (57%) of all Volkswagen cars sold in the United States are manufactured in Mexico, meaning the world’s biggest car-maker will take an exceptionally hard hit if President Trump’s on-again, off-again 20% Mexican import tariff becomes reality.

 That’s a finding from a new analysis performed by Carjojo, the technology company that tracks all new car sales in the US in real time to help consumers make the best car-buying decision.
-Carjojo looked at every Mexican-made vehicle sold in the U.S., and calculated the percent of each brand’s overall U.S. sales represented by those vehicles.
+Carjojo looked cars made in Mexico and sold in the U.S., and calculated the percent of each brand’s overall U.S. sales represented by those vehicles.

 The study revealed that the tariff could also have a potentially far-reaching impact on pick-up trucks, the U.S.’s most popular vehicles.
 Chrysler manufactures over half of RAM vehicles– including many of its most popular vehicle, the Ram 1500 — in Mexico, exposing every single one of those trucks to the tariff.